-Streptococcus suis infection is a bacterial infection caused by Streptococcus suis (S. suis).
+Streptococcus suis infection is a zoonotic disease caused by the bacterium Streptococcus suis (S. suis).
 It is a notifiable infectious disease in Hong Kong.

-The disease most commonly presents as meningitis with fever, headache and vomiting.
+The disease most commonly causes meningitis and presents with fever, headache and vomiting.
 It may also present with skin bleeding and less commonly, sepsis, endocarditis, arthritis, bronchopneumonia and toxic shock syndrome.
 The characteristic complication of S. suis infection is deafness which is likely to remain permanent.

 Mode of transmission

 Human infection by S. suis occurs mainly in adults.
-It is transmitted through direct contact and often related to exposure through wounds on the skin while handling infected pigs or uncooked pork and other pig products.
+It is transmitted through direct contact and often related to exposure through wounds on the skin while handling infected pigs or other animals, raw pork and other pig products.
 But it may also be transmitted via ingestion or through mucous membranes.

 High risk groups

-People at risk include pig breeders, abattoir workers, meat processing and transport workers, butchers, and cooks.
-Persons who are immunocompromised including those with the spleen removed, persons with diabetes mellitus, cancer and alcoholism are also at greater risk of infection.
+People at risk include pig breeders, abattoir workers, meat processing and transport workers, butchers and cooks.
+Persons who are immunocompromised including those with spleen removed, persons with diabetes mellitus, cancer and alcoholism, are also at greater risk of infection.

 S. suis infection can be treated with antibiotics.